yemiadesina/materialx/index.md

 {% capture text %}

-At the Low Carbon, Sustainable, and Smart Construction Material Lab, we believe that a sustainable future is built on the foundations of innovative research.
+At the MaterialX innovation hub, we believe that a sustainable future is built on the foundations of innovative research.
 Our research focuses on a multidisciplinary approach towards developing construction materials and technologies that are not only environmentally friendly but also cost-effective and durable.

 {%
   include button.html